varyn-woo/doki-daoist-literature-club/README.md

 # Doki Daoist Literature Club
-A small Chinese philosopher dating sim.
+A Chinese philosopher dating sim.

 ## Why?
 This project was created for the midterm annotation assignment for Maura Dykstra's H 138 (The Way) class at Caltech.